 9.1 Delegation

-The Investment Committee and Board of NEAS defines a delegation and authority process for requested changes to investments of under $5,000 by JBWere.
+The Finance, Audit and Investment Committee and Board of NEAS defines a delegation and authority process for requested changes to investments of under $5,000 by JBWere.
 The committee delegates decisions of this nature to the NEAS CEO, requiring no further approvals from the committee.
 Requested changes by JBWere above $5,000 would need written (email) approval of three committee members (i.e. CEO and two other members).

 Policy Adoption